Iwe-Coumou/Flights/README.md

 There are some assumptioms or decissions made to keep the scope of this assignment aligned, they will be listed here:

 - There are 1134 airports in the airports table that do not appear as a destination in the flights table.
 These airports were deleted
-- Flighst with no recorded departure time are assumed to be cancelled flight, this applies to 10738 flights.
+- Flighst with no recorded departure time are assumed to be cancelled flight, this applies to 10738 flights, these flights are not deleted but marked 1 if cancelled in a new column.
 - Flights with no recorded arrival time were deleted.
 Theoretically we could try to approximate this using departure times but there were only 715 flights with no arrival time so we decided it was not worth the effort
 - When converting the scheduled and actual departure and arrival times we needed to use some logic to decide if flights were overnight so we could increment the arrival day as needed.